Reggie Ragland: New York Giants

 On March 20, 2021, Ragland signed a one-year contract with the New York Giants.
+He played in all 17 games with nine starts, recording 67 tackles and two pass deflections.

 Las Vegas Raiders

 On November 10, 2022, the Las Vegas Raiders signed Ragland to their practice squad.

 Cleveland Browns

 On December 7, 2022, Ragland was signed off the Raiders practice squad by the Cleveland Browns.